Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Scum’s Wish

-Horror anime ranges from bloody splatter to psychological horror to supernatural mysteries.
-If you want a monster-focused watchlist, I’d start with the creepiest monsters in horror anime.
+Horror anime ranges from bloody splatter to slow psychological dread to supernatural mystery.
+For a monster-focused watchlist, I would start with the creepiest monsters in horror anime.

 - Shiki